TykTechnologies/tyk-github-actions/tests/rate-limit/docs/redis/README.md

 ![Token Bucket outgoing rate](./sliding-window-rate-out.png)
 ![Token Bucket requests](./sliding-window-requests.png)

+This counts the requests for two windows of 1 second.
+After the request limit is exceeded in a window, the behaviour is to block requests until the rate limit drops below the required level.

+This is most similar to our RRL/ Sentinel RRL implementations, but more efficient as it only requires maintaining two redis keys, rather than a request log for the window.

 ## Fixed window

 ![Token Bucket incoming rate](./fixed-window-rate-in.png)
 ![Token Bucket latency](./fixed-window-latency.png)
 ![Token Bucket outgoing rate](./fixed-window-rate-out.png)
 ![Token Bucket requests](./fixed-window-requests.png)

+This method counts the number of requests per window and then blocks the requests if they go over the defined capacity.

+The interval for the fixed window is set by the rate limit setting (1 second).
+As the tests don't exactly line up and start on 00.00 (start of second), the initial blocking is dependent on when the requests start.

 ## Sliding log (sentinel)